AidanJReid/Forex-Comix-gitpod/README.md

 user back to (updated) database page.

 **Filter Comic**
-- Despite it not being a requirement of the project, I felt it was important to enable a feature option.
+- Despite it not being a requirement of the project, I felt it was important to enable a filter option.
 This is critical for students who have a particular language in mind.
 This successfully works and the filter can be applied to either *Language* or *Genre*.
 Any more options would be overkill especially for such a small database.

 ### General